10 Tips for Beginner Triathletes.

 For a pool triathlon all you need is a swimming costume, a pair of goggles, a t-shirt and a pair of running shoes.
 If you prefer you can buy a trisuit (see picture) which cost from about £30 up and can be worn for the whole event.
 It has a pad in the shorts made of a fast drying fleecy material.
 Some women may also choose to wear a sports bra under their trisuit.
 See This Article for more information on the subject written by a woman.

 - Do I have to be a really good swimmer to take part?

 Definitely not.
 In a pool triathlon you can swim breast stroke or front crawl and stop for a breather at the end of every length if you wish.
 Of course if you get the bug you can think about getting some coaching and improving your swim.

 - Do I need to be a really fit runner and cyclist?

 Again absolutely not.
 We try to make our events as inclusive as possible.
-If you want to get off and push up the hill in one of our hillier events (such as the South Hams Triathlon) that’s fine.
+If you want to get off and push up the hill in one of our hillier events (such as the Dartmouth Triathlon) that’s fine.

 - How do I transition from the swim to the bike?

 Normally you run barefoot from the pool (or sea) to the transition area.
 There you put on shoes ready for the bike.
 Many people choose to use cycling shoes but running shoes are also fine for a first event.

 - Do I need running shoes or will ordinary trainers do?

 For adults new to or returning to running we highly recommend getting some proper running shoes to avoid injury.
 Ideally visit a proper running shop where you can try on a few pairs and get expert advice.
 Kids are generally such natural runners that regular trainers will be fine.